DarrelKarikari/Management-Plan/JavaFX-Student-Management-System/README.md

-# JavaFX Student Management System
+# Student Management System
 A Java application for managing students teachers, and grades.

-## Use Case
-Teachers and Students register in the platform.
-Students log in the platform to enroll in courses and see the grades they received.
-Teachers log in the platform to view their students and give them grades.
+It is a platform where teachers and students register in the platform, where students can log in the platform to enroll in courses and see the grades they received.
+It is also a way for teachers to log in to the platform to view their students and give them grades.

 ## Screenshots